Make Cannabis Body Lotion at Home With CBD or THC

 This is actually a really important part of the preservative system.
 Many preservatives are rendered less effective when they come into contact with minerals such as calcium.
 That’s why tap water is not a good idea.
 Use regular distilled water from the store.

-The ingredients in this part of the formulation are all damaged by heat over 40℃, so they are added to the emulsified cream after it has cooled down.
-Part of understanding the structure of the formulation is understanding that this part is added to the cream – it is not emulsified into the cream.
+The following ingredients are all used in the Stage 3 (Cool Down) phase of the lotion.
+These ingredients are heat-sensitive and are added to the emulsified cream once it has cooled below 40°C. To understand the formulation’s structure, it’s important to note that this part is added to the cream rather than being emulsified into it.
 That means there is a potential for more acidic ingredients to break the emulsion and cause it to split.
-There is no problem with this formulation as I have worked it out – I just give this as extra information.
+I’ve worked everything out with this formulation, so there’s no issue.
+I just wanted to share this as some extra info.

 Niacinamide Powder

-Vitamin B3 belongs to the family of B vitamins and is essential in the diet.
-Oral supplements are very useful, but there has always been a side effect known as “Niacin flush” whereby the skin would appear flushed and prickly for a few minutes after taking the supplement.
+Niacinamide (INCI: Niacinamide) is also known as Vitamin B3.
+It belongs to the family of B vitamins and is essential in the diet.
+Oral supplements are helpful, but they can cause a temporary side effect called “niacin flush”, which makes the skin feel hot and prickly for a few minutes after taking them.

 We use just a small amount in this formulation, but just look at the benefits it brings!

-- Improves the appearance of ageing skin by stimulating new fibroblasts and collagen secretion.
-This is extremely beneficial for all skin types but especially for more mature skin as it reduces the appearance of fine lines and wrinkles.
+• Improves the appearance of ageing skin by stimulating new fibroblasts and collagen secretion.
+This is very helpful for all skin types, especially mature skin, as it reduces fine lines and wrinkles.

-- Very soothing to sensitive skin and can improve the appearance of hyperpigmented and photoaged skin.
-It also encourages the production of natural emollients in the skin which keep the skin soft and improve the skin elasticity.
+• Very soothing to sensitive skin and can improve the appearance of hyperpigmented and photoaged skin.
+It also encourages the production of natural emollients in the skin which keep the skin soft and improve skin elasticity.

 Saliguard® PCG

 As soon as you add water to a formulation, you must include a preservative.
-There are a huge range of them, and some are not very nice and hard to use, and some, like Saliguard® PCG, are wonderful, simple to use and add beneficial skin qualities.
+There are a huge range of them, and some are not very nice and hard to use.
+Saliguard® PCG (INCI: Caprylyl Glycol (and) Phenoxyethanol (and) Propylene Glycol), is wonderful, simple to use, and adds beneficial skin qualities.
+You can read more about Natural Preservatives in Cosmetics.

-This preservative provides broad spectrum protection against Gram-positive and Gram-negative bacteria, yeast and moulds.
+This preservative provides broad-spectrum protection against Gram-positive and Gram-negative bacteria, yeasts and moulds.
 It is parabens, formaldehyde and palm free.
-It is synthetically produced with non GMO materials and is suitable for use in vegan products.
+It is synthetically produced with non-GMO materials and is suitable for use in vegan products.
 Although it is heat tolerant up to 60 °C, I always recommend adding it to the Stage 3 (below 40 °C) stage.
-It works in a wide pH range of pH 3 to pH 10.
+It works in a wide pH range from pH 3 to pH 10.

 Essential Oils and Their Benefits